-Q: What is the time commitment for a mentor?
+Q: What is the time commitment for the program?

-A: Typical time commitment is ~2 hours per month.
-Mentors agree to participate in the mentorship program for an academic year (Fall and Spring semesters).
+A: Typical time commitment is ~2 hours per month for the semester.
+We hope that pods will stick together for the following semester in the academic year, as well.
 Mentoring relationships can last longer than that, in fact, it's a good sign if they do!
 We encourage successful mentorship groups to continue in the program for each individuals' full time at CU Boulder.
-Mentors are also required to attend a mentor training session before the kick-off event at the start of the Fall semester.
+Participants identifying as mentors are also expected to attend a mentor training session before the kick-off event at the start of the Fall semester.

 Q: If I do not currently intend to pursue a physics degree may I still participate in this program?